The dynamics of unsteady frictional slip pulses

-Next, in the main panel of Fig.~\ref{fig:fig3}, we superimpose $L(t)\!-\!c_{\rm p}(t)$ trajectories for pulses obtained from steady-state solutions at various $\tau_{\rm d}$ values and various $\epsilon$ perturbations (see figure caption).
+Next, in the main panel of Fig.~\ref{fig:fig3}, we superimpose $L(t)\!-\!c_{\rm p}(t)$ trajectories for pulses obtained from steady-state solutions at various $\tau_{\rm d}$ values and various $\epsilon$ perturbations (see figure caption, and note that the selected $\tau_{\rm d}$ values are such that expanding crack-like rupture is not excited~\cite{Brener2018}).
 Growing pulses appear in hot colors and decaying ones in cold colors.
-It is observed that independently of the value of $\tau_{\rm d}$ and independently of whether the resulting pulse is growing or decaying, all unsteady pulse trajectories reside on the steady-state $c^{\mbox{ {(0)}}}_{\rm p}[L^{\mbox{ {(0)}}}]$ line (solid black line) {\em at any time}, as predicted theoretically in Eq.~\eqref{eq:solution}.
+It is observed that independently of the value of $\tau_{\rm d}$ and independently of whether the resulting pulse is growing or decaying, all unsteady pulse trajectories reside on the steady-state $c^{\mbox{ {(0)}}}_{\rm p}[L^{\mbox{ {(0)}}}]$ line (solid black line) {\em at any time}, as predicted theoretically in ~\eqref{eq:solution}.
 Finally, in the lower inset we test the slow unstable growth prediction for growing pulses ($\dot{L}(t)\!>\!0$, hot colors).
-It is observed that $\dot{L}(t)/c_{\rm p}(t)\!\ll\!1$ during the entire pulse propagation, as expected according to Eq.~\eqref{eq:slow}.
+It is observed that $\dot{L}(t)/c_{\rm p}(t)\!\ll\!1$ during the entire pulse propagation, as expected according to ~\eqref{eq:slow}.
 These results demonstrate that growing pulses along the $c^{\mbox{ {(0)}}}_{\rm p}[L^{\mbox{ {(0)}}}]$ line are indeed sustained pulses.

 In the second test of the theory, an even more stringent test, we aim at generating slip pulses that are initially arbitrarily far away from the steady-state $c^{\mbox{ {(0)}}}_{\rm p}[L^{\mbox{ {(0)}}}]$ line.
 This will allow us to test the prediction that pulse trajectories in the $L(t)\!-\!c_{\rm p}(t)$ plane are attracted to the $c^{\mbox{ {(0)}}}_{\rm p}[L^{\mbox{ {(0)}}}]$ line, and once they hit it (say at time $t_0$) they remain close to the line at later times.
 Moreover, the resulting pulses are predicted to be growing or decaying depending on the position of the hitting point $(L(t_0), c_{\rm p}(t_0))$ relative to $(L^{\mbox{ {(0)}}}(\tau_{\rm d}),c^{\mbox{ {(0)}}}_{\rm p}\!(\tau_{\rm d}))$.
 The latter two predictions have already been verified in Fig.~\ref{fig:fig3} for slip pulses that are initially close to the $c^{\mbox{ {(0)}}}_{\rm p}[L^{\mbox{ {(0)}}}]$ line.